ParkinT/alcheme/README.md

 ![The Subconscious as depicted in Alcheme](project_screenshot.jpg)

+The game is, essence, a platform-puzzle game but in the first-person perspective.
+The music and sound effects are as ethereal as the visuals lending to an experience almost __transcendental__.
 ---

 Participants:

-  - Daniel Davis
+  - Daniel Davis : Special Effects and Particle Effects
-  - Matt Parkin
+  - Matt Parkin : Enviroment Art and Asset modeling
-  - Thom Parkin
+  - Thom Parkin : Project Manager and coding
-  - John Diasparra
+  - John Diasparra : Environmental Art and Level construction
-  - Fred Gohsman
+  - Fred Gohsman : Coding and concept